astrikos-sand/flow-backend/README.md

 4. Run `make` to install the project dependencies and start the development server at `http://localhost:8000`
 5. Run `make migrate` to apply the migrations
 6. Run `make createsuperuser` to create a superuser
+7. Go to `http://localhost:8086` to setup the influxdb

 ## Commands